-- Install temporary signage on mauka-bound Kunia Road prior to approaching the site access intersections to indicate the presence of trucks and inform drivers that trucks are entering/exiting the roadway near each of the three site access roads. - Install temporary signage on makai-bound Kunia Road between Site Access #1 and Site Access #3 to indicate the presence of trucks and that vehicles are entering the roadway from the site access locations. - Field verify available sight distance and maintain adequate sight distance for drivers exiting each site access location and turning onto Kunia Road.
+- Install temporary signage on makai-bound Kunia Road between Site Access #1 and Site Access #3 to indicate the presence of trucks and that vehicles are entering the roadway from the site access locations. - Field verify available sight distance and maintain adequate sight distance for drivers exiting each site access location and turning onto Kunia Road.
 Maintenance may include pruning vegetation and not installing signage or other barriers that could block a driver's field of vision at the intersection. - Extend the painted median solid double yellow line delineating the "Do Not Pass" zone for mauka-bound vehicles at least an additional 500 feet approaching the site access intersections.